RNN(p) for Power Consumption Forecasting: Acknowledgments

 \section{Acknowledgments}

-We are grateful for valuable insights and assistance from M. Roveri and A. Falcetta (Politecnico di Milano, Dept. of Electronics, Information and Bioengineering).
-We would like to thank M. Azzone, C. Alasseur, Y. Goude, A. Stizia and T. Serafin for helpful suggestions and all participants to the conferences ``Big Data and Machine Learning in Finance'' (Milan) and ``EFI7'' (Naples).
-A special thank goes to the members of the OSIRIS department in EDF R\&D (Paris) and to all attendees at the EDF seminar ``RNN($p$) for Power Consumption Forecasting'' for stimulating questions and comments.
+We are grateful to C.\ Alasseur, M.\ Azzone, J.\ Blomvall, G.\ Consigli, A.\ Falcetta, Y.\ Goude, O.\ Hammarlid and M.\ Roveri for helpful suggestions.
+We would also like to thank all participants to the conferences: ``INREC14'' (Essen), ``WPI-Workshop: Stochastics, Statistics \& Machine Learning'' (Vienna), ``ECSO-CMS 2024 Conference'' (Stockholm), and ``International Fintech Research Conference'' (Perugia).
+Finally, a special thanks goes to the members of the team R33 at EDF R\&D (Paris) as well as to all attendees to the EDF seminar ``RNN($p$) for Power Consumption Forecasting'' for stimulating questions and comments.